 |Examples||Bacillus, Streptococcus, Clostridium, Corynebacterium etc.||Enterobacter, Acetobacter, Bortadella etc.|

-Gram-positive bacteria: These are the type of bacteria which appears “Violet” in colour by giving a positive reaction on gram staining i.e. retain the colour of primary stain (Crystal violet).
+Gram-positive bacteria: These are the type of bacteria, which appear Violet in colour by giving a positive reaction on gram staining, i.e. retain the colour of primary stain (Crystal violet).

-Gram-negative bacteria: These are the type of bacteria which appears “Pink” in colour by giving a negative reaction on gram staining i.e. not retain the colour of primary stain and take the colour of counterstain (Safranin).
+Gram-negative bacteria: These are the type of bacteria, which appear Pink in colour by giving a negative reaction on gram staining, i.e. not retain the colour of primary stain and take the colour of counterstain (Safranin).

-The cell wall of gram-positive bacteria is made of “Sacculus” which are the continuous cells that are why the surface of gram-positive bacteria is even and smooth.
+The cell wall of gram-positive bacteria is made of sacculus that are the continuous cells, which makes the surface of gram-positive bacteria more even and smooth.

-Peptidoglycan constitutes about 70-80% of the cell weight and lipid content is about 1-4% in the cell wall of gram-positive bacteria.
-The cell wall is thick due to high peptidoglycan content which is usually multilayered and having dense cross-linkages.
+Peptidoglycan constitutes about 70-80% of the cell weight, and lipid content is about 1-4% in the cell wall of the gram-positive bacteria.
+The cell wall is thick due to a high peptidoglycan content, which is usually multilayered and having dense cross-linkages.

-Gram-negative bacteria are having continuous or smooth outer membrane as it consists of lipopolysaccharide and Porins in its structure.
-It consists of an outer membrane that surrounds the peptidoglycan layer which is absent in gram-positive bacteria.
+Gram-negative bacteria possess a continuous or smooth outer membrane, as it consists of lipopolysaccharide and porins in its structure.
+It consists of an outer membrane over the peptidoglycan layer, unlike gram-positive bacteria.

-Gram-negative bacteria are having high lipid content about 20-30% and low murein (polysaccharide) content about 10-20%.
+It possesses a high lipid content (about 20-30%) and low murein or polysaccharide content (about 10-20%).
 The cell wall consists of a thin peptidoglycan layer.

-The colour or staining difference between the gram-positive and gram-negative bacteria is due to the “Retaining ability of the Crystal violet-Iodine complex” by the cell wall.
+The colour or staining difference between the gram-positive and gram-negative bacteria is due to the retaining ability of the Crystal violet-Iodine complex of the cell wall.
 This CV-I complex is formed when the Gram’s iodine binds to the crystal violet.
-The retaining property of the CV-I complex depends upon the following properties:
+The property of the bacterial cell to retain the CV-I complex depends upon the following factors:

 - Lipid concentration